|Create a table fountain, a board game, recycled artwork and more.|

-Starts February 5th, 2018 Enroll Today.
-Enrollments accepted through the first week of class February 12th, 2018.
+Starts December 2nd.
+Enroll Today.
+Enrollments accepted through the first week of class December 9th, 2019.
 12 LEU approved.
+The class is developed and taught by the author of

 Art Projects and Programming with the Environment in Mind.